1. CORPORATE GOVERNANCE

 1.2.Summary of our corporate governance system

-- As a company with a board of corporate auditors, we ensure the appropriateness of business judgment by inviting four independent outside officers to take the role of management control with an objective stance and by gaining helpful advice from many-sided points of view.
+- As a company with a board of corporate auditors, we ensure the appropriateness of business judgment by inviting five independent outside officers to take the role of management control with an objective stance and by gaining helpful advice from many-sided points of view.

 - With regard to the administration of the board of directors, the board consists of nine directors (this is the appropriate number for making quick decisions) and meetings thereof are held more than once a month.

 - Headquarters' General Managers' meetings, which consist of directors other than outside ones, executive officers, headquarters' general managers, and full-time corporate auditors, are held more than once a month, and attendants exchange communication on and make adjustments to business operations.

 In our corporate activities designed to realize our management policies on the basis of our management principles, we sincerely recognize the importance of fulfilling our social missions and responsibilities as a corporation, and ensure such fulfillment in all situations in the constantly changing management environment by clarifying the guidance and standard of action to be taken by each employee in the form of the "HRS Code of Business Conduct" in March 2004.

 The "HRS Code of Business Conduct " was revised in 2007; as a global corporation, we made the Code into a rule commonly applied to domestic and overseas offices; translated it into English, Chinese, and other local languages; and deployed it overseas.
 The Code was also re revised in 2012.